cargillj/storybored/docs/db.md

 - **body**: the article content (in markdown)
 - **img_tint**: tint that corresponds to css classes for the article image
 - **date**: the date the article was created
+- **textsearch**: a searchable vector of the article's title, byline, and body
 ```sql
 CREATE TABLE sb.articles (
   article_id UUID PRIMARY KEY DEFAULT gen_random_uuid(),